gokuthug1/1GB-Password/README.md

-# 1GB-Password
+# 25MB Password
-This Password is 1000000000 characters long.
+This Password is 25000000 characters long.